manifoldco/ruby-sinatra-sample-provider/README.md

 # Sample Manifold Provider (Ruby/Sinatra)

-This repo contains a a minimal provider using Sinatra and Ruby.
+This repo contains a minimal provider using Sinatra and Ruby.
 It provides digital cat bonnets as a service; fun!

 # Testing the app with Grafton

-Grafton is the test framework used to verify your provider implementation is correct.
+[Grafton](https://github.com/manifoldco/grafton) is the test framework used to verify your provider implementation is correct.

-Contact [support@manifold.co](mailto:support@manifold.co) to get access to Grafton.

 To use Grafton to verify this sample provider: